 The property later belonged to the Somerville family of Kentstown who took the title of Baron Athlumney.
 When the estate was broken up the land around the castle was bought by Bishop Nulty for the Sisters of Mercy.
 He had planned to build a seminary there but died before he could enact this, and his usccessor built a seminary in Mullingar instead.

-Please contact OPW for access to Athlumney Castle for access.
+Please contact OPW for access to Athlumney Castle.

 Address